nethoundsh/hashchecker/README.md

 # hashchecker

 A command-line tool that computes SHA-256 hashes of files and checks them against the [VirusTotal](https://www.virustotal.com/) API.
-Scan a single file, look up a known hash, or sweep an entire directory — with colored terminal output and machine-readable JSON.
+Scan a single file, look up a known hash, or sweep an entire directory — with colored terminal output, file filtering, and machine-readable JSON.

 ## Features